javiercrowsoft/CSReports.js/README.md

 The datasource can be a SQL select statement or an stored procedure.
 A report can contain many datasources.

-It is written in JavaScript.
+It is written in TypeScript.

 It runs in a browser.